MonoidMusician/blog/sources/hatstack.md

     That is, this operator is meant for creating [length-headed lists](#length-headed-lists).

 `#{`{.hatstack}
-:   Immediately pop a number and immediately float that many items, who will appear as members of the final result.
+:   Immediately pop a number and immediately float that many items, who will appear as members of the final result.^[They disappear from the stack in the meantime, so that they are out of your way, but this is only observable for the default context, not inside brackets.]
     Then push a new stack, but do **not** reference the previous stack with `.0`{.hatstack} [et al.]{t=} (unless it was the only stack!).

 ` {`{.hatstack}